 Some foods can equally make you sad because you miss the dish that was cooked a particular way by a person who is no longer here.
 When I smell lamb roasting, I tear up.
 My grandmother made roasted lamb at least once a month for our Sunday dinner and times spent with her are some of my very best memories ever.

 A book I read recently, The Particular Sadness of Lemon Cake, by Aimee Bender, makes me think of cooking in a new light.
 The main character could taste the emotions of the person who made the food she was eating.
 It seems ridiculous.
-But it makes me wonder what is that magic je ne sais quoi that makes a favorite dish made by Mom or Grandma so special and unable to replicate?
+But it makes me wonder what is that magic je ne sais quoi that makes a favorite dish made by Mom or Grandma so special and unable to be replicated?

 Why does my trying to make Grandma’s lamb end in disappointment, even though the lamb itself is delicious?
 What is the difference?
 Obviously, some would argue that the difference is entirely in your memory or lack thereof, itself.
 While others might offer that it’s her expert knowledge on how long to cook it or the perfect way to season the lamb or perhaps some secret ingredient was forgotten when the recipe was written down.
 Maybe, it’s simply that Mom or Grandma is just all that and a bag of chips and I, the one trying to replicate the dish, just don’t have “it”.